-Self-Insured and International Patients
+Self-funded and International Patients

-If you are a self-insured patient, you need to understand that the estimate provided to you prior to admission is an estimate only.
+If you are a self-funded patient, please note that the estimate provided to you prior to admission is an estimate only.
 This is based on the information provided to us from your treating specialist.

-In the event that a variation to the proposed treatment occurs, there may be additional fees and charges and an account will be issued to you on or after discharge.
+If a variation to the proposed treatment occurs, there may be additional fees and charges and an account will be issued to you on or after discharge.